Ada Hernández-Bell – Executive Director

 Melinda has been an East Tennessean since 2004 and is a graduate of The University of Tennessee with a degree in Child and Family Studies, Psychology, and Integrated Communications.
 Melinda has been an advocate for families affected by substance abuse disorder and foster care as well as helping to build community in Oak Ridge schools, serving on various boards the past six years.
 In addition to being a Mobility Mentor, she is a spiritual and recovery coach and supports her husband Matt who is the director of a local recovery ministry.
 As an advocate for substance abuse prevention and reducing stigma, Melinda serves as chair to the Metro Drug Community Coalition.
 She also serves her faith community as a commissioned Stephen Minister.
 Strength, perseverance, and hope are interwoven in her story and as a Mobility Mentor she finds it a privilege to help others experience the same.
 While Melinda loves to serve the community, the ones she loves to serve the most are her husband and three children.

-Lori Wilson – Office Administrator
+Kate Kerekes – Office Administrator